 October Kamara (she/her) is a graduate student at Middle Tennessee State University where she is pursuing a Masters in Public History.
 She received her BA in History and Sociology from the University of North Carolina at Greensboro.
 Her research interest is in museum education, community history, and collective memory.
 In line with this interest, she is curating educational resources for LGBTG-RAN online exhibits.

 Noah Prince (he/him) is a graduate student at Georgia Southern University, where he is studying Public History.
 He received his BA in History and Religious Studies from GSU.
 As a queer Jew living in the Deep South, he understands the importance of diversifying histories highlighted in museums and historic sites.
 Most of his work revolves around teaching erased histories of marginalized groups such as Black Americans, LGBTQ+ citizens, and religious minorities.

 Kristen Whitson (she/her) is a recent MLIS graduate of the University of Wisconsin - Madison's Information School.
 She and her wife live in Oregon, Wisconsin with their 2 teenage children, 9 chickens, and 1 spoiled cat.
 Kristen's archival research and advocacy focus on community archives, particularly LGBTQ archives and Indigenous archives, and how digital archiving and digital preservation principles increase access to marginalized voices.

-A web developer by day and a musician by night, Carl Foote (he/him) has been with LGBTQ-RAN since the beginning.
-Carl has created websites and data-driven software for a wide range of clients, from corporations and national non-profits to neighborhood businesses and independent musicians.
+A web developer by day and a musician by night, Carl Foote (he/him, firstname.lastname@example.org) has been with LGBTQ-RAN since the beginning.
+Carl has created websites and data-driven software for a wide range of clients, from corporations and national non-profits to neighborhood businesses and independent artists.